Carl Andrew Weinman

 Carl Andrew Weinman (January 27, 1903 – February 5, 1979) was a United States district judge of the United States District Court for the Southern District of Ohio.

 Early life and education

-Weinman was born in Steubenville, Jefferson County, Ohio on January 27, 1903, the son of Andrew G. and Dorothea (Becker) Weinman.
-A musically-talented trumpet player in his youth, he joined the musician's union at the age of 14 and worked his way through the University of Michigan, directing the marching band for two years.
+Weinman was born in Steubenville, Ohio on January 27, 1903, the son of Andrew G. and Dorothea (Becker) Weinman.
+A musically talented trumpet player in his youth, he joined the musician's union at the age of 14 and worked his way through the University of Michigan, directing the marching band for two years.
 Weinman received his Artium Baccalaureus degree from the University of Michigan in 1924, and a Juris Doctor from the University of Michigan Law School in 1926.

 Career

 Weinman was admitted to the Ohio bar in 1925 and commenced practice in Steubenville as an associate in the law firm of Cohen & Gardner.
 From 1932 to 1936, during the Great Depression, Weinman served two terms as Steubenville city solicitor, an elected post.
 In 1937, Weinman was elected Judge of the Court of Common Pleas for Jefferson County, Ohio.
 He served on the common pleas bench for 12 years before returning to private practice in 1949 as a partner and principal trial attorney in the firm of Beckman, Weinman and Anglin.
 During the 1950s, Weinman was a member of the state Republican committee.
 From 1956 to 1960, Weinman served as a member and later as chairman of the Ohio Board of Commissioners on Grievances and Discipline for the Government of the Bar of Ohio.